weltliteratur/blog/_posts/2016-09-07-Introducing-TIWOLI.markdown

  </ul>
 </div>

-(Admittedly, this turned out to be a BuzzFeed-like über-post, far too long with far too many pics.)

 So much for our app, TIWOLI.
 Also if it wasn't part of our original research, it helped to sharpen our notion of dates and month names in fictional texts.
 Literature as a genre has an inclination to waive exact dates and prefers temporal settings like "at the beginning of November", ["It was a dark and stormy night"](https://en.wikipedia.org/wiki/It_was_a_dark_and_stormy_night), etc. But sometimes exact dates do occur, of course.
 And if they do, they have a tendency to mean something.
-(Mind you, epistolary and historic novels are usually full of exact dates.
-We tried to exclude them from the app and just used some as fill-ins, Goethe's "Werther", all Jules Verne novels and Benito Pérez Galdós proved especially useful. 😊)
+(Unless, of course, they occur in epistolary, adventure or historical novels which are usually full of exact dates.
+We tried to exclude them from the app and just used some as fill-ins.
+Goethe's "Werther", all Jules Verne novels and Benito Pérez Galdós proved especially useful. 😊)

-We also have two cliffhangers for you:
+Before we conclude this admittedly BuzzFeed-like über-post with far too many pics we have two cliffhangers for you:

-1. The Cologne Center for eHumanities ([CCeH](http://www.cceh.uni-koeln.de/)) is currently building a web interface with our data.
+- The Cologne Center for eHumanities ([CCeH](http://www.cceh.uni-koeln.de/)) is currently building a web interface with our data.
 Prototypes look very promising.

-2. There's an easter egg somewhere in the app.
+- There's an **easter egg** somewhere in the app.
 Whoever finds it first is our hero/ine!